jordynMcginnis/crypto-chart/README.md

-* Create a new package that depends on the package you wish to customize, e.g. Bootstrap.
-* Add the necessary build steps to tweak the theme, and publish your package on npm.
-* Install your own theme npm package as a dependency of your app.

-Here is an example of adding a [customized Bootstrap](https://medium.com/@tacomanator/customizing-create-react-app-aa9ffb88165) that follows these steps.

-## Adding Flow

-Flow is a static type checker that helps you write code with fewer bugs.
+ is a static type checker that helps you write code with fewer bugs.
 Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.

 Recent versions of [Flow](http://flowtype.org/) work with Create React App projects out of the box.